-We are Pat Shewchuk and Marek Colek, Canadian artists based in Toronto Ontario who work collaboratively under the name Tin Can Forest.
-We create sequential art, film and books.
-Our work is inspired by the the forests of Canada, Slavic art, and occult folklore.
+We are Pat Shewchuk and Marek Colek, Canadian artists and publishers based in Toronto Ontario who work collaboratively under the name Tin Can Forest and Tin Can Forest Press.
+Tin Can Forest creates sequential art, video installations, films and books.
+We are inspired by the the forests of Canada, Slavic art, and occult folklore.

-In the summer of 2016, our video installation “Lawren Harris’s Dream” was part of the The Idea of North: The Paintings of Lawren Harris exhibition at the Art Gallery of Ontario, curated by Steve Martin and Andrew Hunter.
+In the summer of 2016, we created a video installation “Lawren Harris’s Dream”, as part of the The Idea of North: The Paintings of Lawren Harris exhibition at the Art Gallery of Ontario, curated by actor Steve Martin and Canadian curator Andrew Hunter.

 At present Tin Can Forest are running around in the woods of the Canadian West Coast and working on two new Tin Can Forest Press books, set for release fall 2017 and spring 2018.